This year's winner

 What will the College require from successful applications?

-Grant holders will need to submit four short update reports during the grant period – one at the end of each quarter – which outline the project’s progress and impact.
+Grant holders will need to submit three short update reports during the grant period – Start, midpoint and conclusion – which outline the project’s progress and impact.

 At the end of the grant period, you will be requested to submit a report that outlines how your pilot intervention could be programmatically scaled up.